zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

              addresses sorted before IPv6 addresses.
           5. The name/IP pair will replace any "name" where the name server name is the same.
-       5. Add the name server IP (to which the *SOA Query* was sent) and the name server list created above to the *Delegation* set.
+       5. Add the name server IP (to which the SOA query was sent) and the name server list created above to the *Delegation* set.

     *Note:* If the *Undelegated Data* set is non-empty then the